julianbibo/dl4nlp-project/README.md

 # Multilingual Domain-specific Finetuning

-This is the repository for our paper "Multilingual Domain-specific Finetuning" (Stan Fris, Fabian Westerbeek, Morris de Haan, Julian Bibo, Quinten van Engelen).
+This is the repository for our paper "Adequacy or Fluency: Domain-Specific Knowledge Transfer in Multilingual Machine Translation" (Stan Fris, Fabian Westerbeek, Morris de Haan, Julian Bibo, Quinten van Engelen).

 ## Abstract